The tricep muscle is a crucial part of the upper arm and is often neglected in workout routines.

 - Focus on using your tricep muscles to control the movement, avoiding swinging the weights or using momentum.

-- Keep the head in a fairly neutral position, don’t allow the neck to jut forward, as this may place excessive pressure on the cervical spine.
+- Keep the head fairly neutral; donโt let the neck jut forward, as this may pressure the cervical spine excessively.

 - Exhale as you extend your arms, and inhale as you lower the dumbbells back to the starting position.